ozonos/atom-panel/README.md

-Atom panel
+Atom Panel
 ==========
-A custom panel for gnome-shell.
-This panel is part of the Atom Extension Set designed for Ozon OS.
+A custom Panel for Gnome Shell.
+This Extension is part of the Atom Extension Set designed for Ozon OS.

+- Add Screenshot

 ### Compatibility

-This application is written and tested on Gnome Shell 3.12, though it may be compatible with Gnome Shell 3.10.
+3.10	| ???
+3.12	| yes
+3.14	| yes
+3.16	| ???

 ### Installation

-To install this extension, run the following commands in your temrinal
+To install this extension, run the following commands in your Terminal:

 ```bash
 git clone https://github.com/ozonos/atom-panel.git